 Call 215-545-7676 right now to have our attorneys review your case and discuss all of your legal options during a free initial consultation.

-Overview of Marital Discrimination in Pennsylvania and New Jersey
+Types of Marital Discrimination in Pennsylvania, New Jersey, and New York

 If an employer makes decisions about hiring, promotions, benefits, discipline, or termination based on whether an employee is married, divorced, widowed, or unmarried with or without a partner of the same or opposite sex, it can constitute martial discrimination.